jdonnerstag/pyfwf_db/README.rst

   | Dianne Mcintosh  | F      | 19570526 |
   +------------------+--------+----------+

-TODO: Order by more than one field and order by special field
+TODO: Order by more than one field via chaining order_by

 .unique(field_name)
 ====================